How many interesting and trivia facts about Sardinia do you know?

 The name of Sardinia

-Sardinia – Sardegna in Italian – wasn’t always named like that.
+Sardinia – Sardegna in Italian – wasn’t always the name of the island.
 Ancient Greeks called the island Ἰχνοῦσα – Ichnusa.
 That literally meant footprint and referred to the shape of the island, which resembled a foot.

-Subsequently, the island was called “Sandalia” (sandal, in English) and the name eventually transposed to Sardinia.
+Subsequently, the island was called “Sandalia” (sandal, in English).
+The name eventually transposed to Sardinia.

 Nowadays, Ichnusa remains the name of Sardinia’s (and Italy’s) favorite beer.